Born into violence: the offspring of mixed

 the ocean’s soft and pallid skin.

-Spat back into the ether, these regurgitated
+Spat back into the aether, these regurgitated

 mists amble purposefully towards the